 What is the new technical idea?
-The new technical idea is to work directly with the smart grid stakeholders (utilities, customers, manufacturers, test laboratories, Standards Development Organizations (SDOs) and EMC experts) to identify priority EMC requirements; to develop or improve laboratory measurement methods and models to more accurately reflect these requirements; and to develop recommendations for implementing these techniques into EMC test standards.
+The technical idea is to work directly with the smart grid stakeholders (utilities, customers, manufacturers, test laboratories, Standards Development Organizations (SDOs) and EMC experts) to identify priority EMC requirements; to develop or improve laboratory measurement methods and models to reflect more accurately these requirements; and to develop recommendations for implementing these techniques into EMC test standards.

-Develop laboratory testing methods that apply existing EMC standards to smart grid electronics (e.g., smart meters, communications systems, and microprocessor based devices) operating in environments that emulate electric power grid and utility consumer conditions.
+What is the research plan?
+Task A: Develop laboratory testing methods that apply existing EMC standards to smart grid electronics (e.g., smart meters, communications systems, and microprocessor based devices) operating in environments that emulate electric power grid and utility consumer conditions.
 Investigate merging EMC testing with operational tests using representative laboratory test-beds.

 - Study “installed” environments – determine if published data of estimated electromagnetic environments are representative of residential, commercial, and industrial/utility locations.

-Develop laboratory test methods for EMC, Electromagnetic Interference (EMI), and coexistence for wireless communications systems employed in complex electromagnetic environments such as the home, industrial site or power plant.
+Task B: Develop laboratory test methods for EMC, Electromagnetic Interference (EMI), and coexistence for wireless communications systems employed in complex electromagnetic environments such as the home, industrial site or power plant.
 These tests may include unintentional out-of-band and in-band radio frequency interference, and intentional EMI (e.g. jamming).
 The development will draw upon the Priority Action Plan (PAP) 2 characterization of wireless technology in the smart grid to ensure that appropriate communication technology and information exchange activities are considered, particularly for the EMI/coexistence tests.

 - Analyze data to extract representative values of channel characteristics and interference from other RF sources.